aljungstrom/aljungstrom.github.io/_pages/about.md

 ### The Steenrod squares in HoTT (joint with David Wärn)
 David and I are trying our best to develop the theory of Steenrod squares in HoTT.
 While the Steenrod squares were defined in HoTT by Guillaume Brunerie in 2017, we are trying to verify the various axioms governing this cohomology operation.
 In particular, we are trying to verify the Cartan formula, Adem relations and the suspension axiom.

-### Symmetric monoidal smash products in HoTT
+### Symmetric monoidal smash products in HoTT (close to finished)
 The fact that smash products are symmetric monoidal has turned out to be pretty hard to prove.
 While Floris van Doorn, in his Ph.D. thesis, made a serious attempt at proving this fact, there was still a crucial gap in the argument.
 I have been working on a different proof of this fact, and recently finished the formalisation in Cubical Agda.
-I am currently working on writing this up into something readable.
+I am currently working on writing this up as a more readable HoTT book style proof.

 ### Whitehead products in HoTT
 Whitehead products were extensively